2013 Falkland Islands sovereignty referendum: Results

 The results were announced by Keith Padgett, the Chief Executive of the Falkland Islands, at 22:40 in Stanley Town Hall.
-The high vote to remain a British territory was widely expected, with even the small Argentine population on the islands saying they would vote "Yes".
-Out of the 1,518 ballots cast, only three voters were against keeping the islands' current status.
+The high vote to remain a British territory was widely expected, with even the small Argentine population on the islands saying they would vote "yes".
+Out of the 1,518 ballots cast, only three were against keeping the islands' current status.
 Turnout was over 90% with 1,650 islanders eligible to vote in a population of 2,841.
-It was speculated by a reporter that there may have been valid reasons to vote "no" besides a wish to be under Argentine rule.
-The question posed was: "Do you wish the Falkland Islands to retain their current political status as an Overseas Territory of the United Kingdom?".
-There was one blank and one invalid vote, the latter coming from a voter who both ticked the Yes box and crossed the No one.
+It was reported by The Guardian that at least one person may have voted "no" out of a desire for complete independence.

+There was one blank vote and one invalid vote, the latter coming from a voter who both ticked the Yes box and crossed the No one.
 Despite recognising the intent for a yes vote, the officials considered it invalid, as the rules written directly above on the ballot clearly forbade making signs in both boxes.
 Around twenty to thirty "doubtful" votes with signs others than ticks or crosses in the yes box were examined during the count and deemed valid yes votes.

-Shortly after the vote was announced several islanders gathered in Victory Green, in the centre of Stanley, to celebrate the result.
+Shortly after the vote was announced, several islanders gathered in Victory Green, in the centre of Stanley, to celebrate the result.